 NUMERICS fellows will also benefit from a specific training program organized by the CEA training institute, INSTN.

-Within the first months of your stay, fellows will be invited to join a training session entitled ‘Build your thesis and your career plan”.
+Within the first months of their stay, fellows will be invited to join a training session entitled ‘Build your thesis and your career plan”.
 This specific training aims to help young researchers to carry out their research project in the best possible conditions:

 become aware of the excellence and scarcity of their skills and how to value them;